 Mayor Moe is a past President and past Fire Chief of the Laurel Volunteer Fire Department.
 He was the youngest member ever elected to the Office of President in 1983.
-In 1986, he was elected President of the Prince George’s County Volunteer Fire and Rescue Association, again the youngest President elected to that position and was elected to a second successive term.
-Mayor Moe served on the Maryland State Firemen’s Association Executive Committee for several years and one year as its chair.
-He continues to serve the Laurel Volunteer Fire Department and community by actively attending meetings, is active in emergency operations, and continues to satisfy the Department requirements for active members.
+In 1986, he was elected President of the Prince George’s County Volunteer Fire and Rescue Association.
+As the youngest President elected to that position, he was elected to a second successive term.
+Mayor Moe served on the Maryland State Firemen’s Association Executive Committee for several years, spending one year as its chair.
+He continues to serve the Laurel Volunteer Fire Department and community by actively attending meetings, is active in emergency operations and continues to satisfy the Department requirements for active members.

 As Councilman, Mayor Moe represented the City Council on the Laurel Planning Commission, Laurel Cable TV Arbitration Board and was the Chair of the Public Safety Committee.
 He is currently serving his 12th year on the Maryland Municipal League’s Board of Directors.
 He has twice been appointed to the Maryland Municipal League’s Legislative Committee and twice to the Convention Planning Committee, serving as the Chair of the Committee in 1999.
 He also has served on various State, County and local committees and task forces.
 Mr. Moe is a former member of the Northern Chapter of the American Heart Association.
 He is a member of the First United Methodist Church of Laurel.

-Under the Moe Administration, the employee pay has been enhanced to remain competitive with area employers and technology enhancements have been made to take the City forward to providing e-government services.
-The Moe Administration has established the Laurel Civic Improvement Committee to promote a more attractive appearance to the City streets.
-In 2007 the Moe Administration recognized the cost savings by bringing the recycling program "in house" under the direction of the Department of Public Works.
+Under the Moe Administration, employee pay has been enhanced to remain competitive with area employers, and technology enhancements have been made to take the City forward to provide e-government services.
+The Moe Administration has established the Laurel Civic Improvement Committee to create a more attractive appearance to the City streets.
+In 2007, the Moe Administration recognized cost savings by bringing the recycling program in-house under the direction of the Department of Public Works.
 Mayor Moe established the Mayor’s Annual Open House which showcases City services and City volunteer organizations.